12pecur/Recaptcha-Bot/README.md

 ## Recaptcha-Bot
-A reCAPTCHA bypassing software in python
+A reCAPTCHA bypassing software in Python that aims to replicate humanoid cursor movement.

 # !NOTICE
 I am not responsible for any misuse of this software.
 The use of this recaptcha bot is entirely dependent on the users acknowledgement. (this readme)